-Pre-Approval of Services Provided by the Independent Registered Public Accounting Firm

-The Audit Committee has adopted policies that require its pre-approval for any audit and non-audit services to be provided to AFG by Ernst & Young LLP.
+Pre-Approval of Services Provided by the Independent Registered Public Accounting Firm provided to AFG by Ernst & Young LLP.
 The Audit Committee delegated authority to the Committee Chairman to pre-approve certain non-audit services which arise between meetings of the Audit Committee.
 Pursuant to these procedures and delegation of authority, the Audit Committee was informed of and pre-approved all of the audit and other services described above.
 No services were provided with respect to the de minimis waiver process provided by rules of the SEC.